chrisdwheatley/radiate/readme.md

 # Radiate

-A responsive dashboard written in React - built for both small & large screens
+A responsive dashboard written in React - built for all screen sizes.

 ### Getting Started